 Public versus private IP address

 OpenDNS, like all public Internet services, only sees your "public" IP address when you make a DNS request.
-At an office or school or behind a router at home, your individual computer may have a different, private IP address, visible only to those inside your network.
+At a public wifi sport or behind a router at home, your individual computer may have a different, private IP address, visible only to those inside your network.
 If an IP address starts with 192.168 or 10.10, for example, that is a private network IP address, not available to the public Internet.